KTD-prototype/open_abcrover/README.md

 <br>

 ## Discription
+### Remote operation
+Once you launched as discripted above, you can drive the rover by your joy stick.
+By default, you can enable remote operation by button LB, and get the rover move by left joystick.
+The maximum speed for this mode is around **1 km/h**.

+Furthermore, you can enable **TURBO** mode to raise the maximum speed up to **4 km/h** , by pressing A button.

+Buttion assignment and labels are according to joystick I used : [Locitech F710](https://www.logitechg.com/en-us/products/gamepads/f710-wireless-gamepad.940-000117.html) with **X-Input** mode.

 ### Nodes
 * **/joy_node** : Receive signals from joystick and send as commands from an operator
 * **/teleop_twist_joy** : Receive commands from an operator and convert into velocity commands.
 Also regulates maximum gains of the velocity control by those paramters.